-These Tyndale volumes are designed to help readers understand what the Bible actually says and what it means.
-The introduction to each volume gives a concise but thorough description of the authorship, date and historical background of the biblical book under consideration.
-The commentary itself examines the text section by section, drawing out its main themes.
-It also comments on individual verses and deals with problems of interpretation.
-The aim throughout is to get at the true meaning of the Bible and to make its message plain to readers today.
+The Tyndale Commentaries are designed to help the reader of the Bible understand what the text says and what it means.
+The Introduction to each book gives a concise but thorough treatment of its authorship, date, original setting, and purpose.
+Following a structural Analysis, the Commentary takes the book section by section, drawing out its main themes, and also comments on individual verses and problems of interpretation.
+Additional Notes provide fuller discussion of particular difficulties.

 In the new New Testament volumes, the commentary on each section of the text is structured under three headings: Context, Comment, and Theology.
 The goal is to explain the true meaning of the Bible and make its message plain.